 - Place all of the ingredients except the oil in a blender or food processor (garlic, lemon juice, vegetarian or vegan Worcestershire sauce, onion powder, Dijon mustard).

-- Turn the machine on and slowly add the oil, processing until the salad dressing is smooth and creamy.
+- Turn the machine on and process, then slowly add in the oil, processing until the salad dressing is smooth and creamy.

 Vegan Salad Dressing Recipes

-Bottled vegan salad dressings often contain ingredients that you may prefer to avoid, such as high-fructose corn syrup, additives, and stabilizers.
-Making your own at home will save you money as well as spare you unwanted ingredients.
-Here are a few recipes to use:
+Bottled vegan salad dressings often contain ingredients that you may prefer to avoid, such as high-fructose corn syrup, additives, and stabilizers to preserve their shelf-life.